Healthcare services following self-harm

 - I understand that by visiting the following survey links, I am consenting to take part in this study.

 The aim of this study is to find out what helps and does not help people receive mental health assessments and psychological therapies following self-harm.

-We will seek the views of hospital staff, people with personal experience of self-harm and carers/ significant others to meet this aim.
+We sought the views of hospital staff, people with personal experience of self-harm and carers/ significant others to meet this aim.

 The results of this study will provide evidence to inform the National Suicide Prevention Strategy and design of better services for people who self-harm.

 Our work fully involves patients and carers with personal experience throughout the full research cycle.

 The Patient Safety in Mental Health Research is funded by the NIHR Greater Manchester Patient Safety Translational Research Centre.